simplesourcing/simplesourcing.github.io/pages/docs/examples/examples.md

 A very simple example of creating and updating a user with a first and last name.

 The complete code can be found in the Simple Sourcing example repo under [`examples/user`](https://github.com/simplesourcing/simplesource-examples/tree/master/examples/user).

+Comprehensive documentation of this example is [included here...]()

 # Auction